 Want to know more about our education centre in Samrong?
 Read our previous annual reports here:

-- building schools and improving studying environment
+- building schools and improving study environments

-- renovation of foster houses
+- renovation of foster homes

 - organising creative writing workshops etc.